mklemme/iterators_lab/README.md

 ##### Example:
     var evenLengthNames = names.filter(isEven);
     var oddLengthNames = names.filter(isOdd);
-    console.log("");
-    console.log("Filter Function");
-    console.log("Filter is an iterator that loops through your array and filters it down to a subset of the original array.
-A callback is called on each element of the original array: if it returns true, then the element is included in the new array, otherwise it is excluded.");
     console.log("Even names");
     console.log(evenLengthNames);
     // Should output
     // > ["elie", "markus"]

-    console.log("");
     console.log("Odd names");
     console.log(oddLengthNames);
     // Should output